 Here in the American South, humidity is a fact of life.
 When we’re outdoors, there’s nothing we can do about it.
 But when we’re indoors, humidity is our mortal enemy.
 Keeping RH below 55% (and preferably below 50%) is necessary to maintain healthy conditions, especially if you suffer from allergies.

 First things first: Cut off humidity sources and monitor your RH

 When possible, try to solve comfort problems with home modifications instead of installing new HVAC hardware.
-We recommend the doing the following to lower indoor humidity (in order of priority):
+We recommend doing the following to lower indoor humidity (in order of priority):

 - Seal air leaks.
 This is how most of the humidity in your home got there.
 A blower door test and thermal imaging show you all your air leaks, large and small, and help you prioritize air leakage mitigation.
 We perform these tests as part of our whole-home assessment.

 - Trade your blower fan for ceiling fans.
 Running your blower fan when the heat or AC isn’t on does more harm than good (see above).
 If you want to circulate air, use ceiling fans instead.
 Leave the windows closed on humid days.

 - Optimize bathroom and kitchen ventilation.
 Turn on your bath fan before every shower and run it for 10 minutes after you turn off the water.
 If your kitchen hood just filters air but doesn’t vent to the outside, consider installing a vented kitchen fan that does.
 Ok, that improvement does involve installing equipment, but only a few modest components.